swisstopo/swissgeol-ocr/README.md

   multiple requests.
 Indeed, AWS Textract has certain [limits on file size and page dimensions](https://docs.aws.amazon.com/textract/latest/dg/limits-document.html), and even within those limits, the quality of the results is better when the input dimensions are smaller.
+- Adds metadata to the object after processing, currently containing:
+  - `X-Amz-Meta-Pagecount`: The number of pages in the document if available, else the key is not set

 ## Installation